 2.Alter the Recess as Necessary

 Next, you will need to determine the size of the recess and determine if the dimensions are adequate for the particular insert you want to install.
-Basically, this is the square area in which your insert will neatly slot into.
+This is the square area in which your insert will neatly slot into.
 If it’s too small you can use an angle grinder to remove and shape the brick or stone masonry and adjust the dimensions as required.
 You can often locate the dimensions of the insert in the product specifications.

-3.Connect and Shut of the Power Supplies
+3.Connect and Shut off the Power Supplies

 If there is no electricity connection, then you will probably need to have this installed near the corner of the stove.
 A 110-volt connection is recommended and this will be used to power the ignition.
 Many modern inserts are equipped with controls for instant, hassle free lighting of the fire.
 The power supply will also help run other common features such as a blower that distributes the heat into your home evenly, this is similar to a wood stove fan.
-In addition, you will need to have your gas pipes sealed by a professional, which is likely required if you are swapping your gas fire for a wood burning stove.
+Also, you will need to have your gas pipes sealed by a professional, which is likely required if you are swapping your gas fire for a wood burning stove.

 4.Assess the Fireback